jum-mk/es6-bootstrap-dialogs/README.md

 # es6-bootstrap-dialogs
-This repository provides custom ES6 implementations of the alert and confirm functions using Bootstrap 5 modals, allowing for enhanced customization and styling.
+This repository provides custom ES6 implementations of the prompt, alert and confirm functions using Bootstrap 5 modals, allowing for enhanced customization and styling.

 # Bootstrap ES6 Custom Methods